rf8f76e33/apijam-FS/Lab Guides/Lab 4 - Creating Custom Reports/README.md

 1. Go to the Apigee Edge Management UI browser tab

-2. Go to the ‘{your_initials}\_hotel’ proxy’s ‘Develop’ tab
+2. Go to the ‘{your_initials}\_payment’ proxy’s ‘Develop’ tab

-3. Click on ‘Get Hotel by uuid’
+3. Click on ‘Get Payment by uuid’

 4. Click on “**+ Step**” on the Response Flow